web-prof/Bit68_task/Readme.txt

 2-as celery is used as an extra to provide some periodic tasks on redis-server
     which isn't compitable with windows
-    the file named Ad-Aware96Install.msi located in src/redis/Ad-Aware96Install.msi must be installed if testing the feature is reuqired **consider using these commands on different cmd windows inaddtion to the ordinary run_server cmd window: celery -A project.celery beat  -l info
+    the file named Ad-Aware96Install.msi located in src/redis/Ad-Aware96Install.msi must be installed if testing the feature is required **consider using these commands on different cmd windows inaddtion to the ordinary run_server cmd window: celery -A project.celery beat  -l info
             celery -A project.celery --pool=solo worker  -l info

 notes:
-1-all products objects are ordered using price as required on the tasks requirements
+1-all products objects are ordered using price as required on the tasks requirements 2-all useres can get prodcuts but only the owner can update and delete 3-only authenticate user can post new prodct 4-consider changing the database host configurations insde of project/settings.py from 'loaclhost' to 'db' if running server on docker